Sliding mode on tangential sets of Filippov systems: Regularized tangential vector field

 \begin{remark} The invariant manifold $\CS^{\tang}$ of the reduced problem \eqref{t1sp1} is never normally hyperbolic.
 Indeed,

 for every $u$ such that $(u,0,0)\in D$.
-Therefore, the Fenichel's theory cannot be applied to study the persistence of $\CS^{\tang}$ as an invariant manifold of \eqref{t1sp} for $\e>0$ small.
-This problem has to be approached by means of blow-up methods (see, for instance, \cite{Dumortier-1977,Seidenberg-1968}), which is not in the scope of the present study. \end{remark}
+Therefore, Fenichel's theory cannot be applied to study the persistence of $\mathcal{S}^{\tang}$ as an invariant manifold of \eqref{t1sp} for $\epsilon>0$ small.
+Addressing this problem requires the use of blow-up methods (see, for instance, \cite{Dumortier-1977,Seidenberg-1968} and also \cite{NovRond}), which is not in the scope of the present study. \end{remark}